Will anyone from the future attend ? Image Credit: CC BY-SA 3.0 Ed g2s

 It's been mathematically proven that you can in fact travel forward in time.
 It's actually pretty much accepted that it possible now.
 Backwards is another question entirely though.

 Time dilation is not time travel.
 It is merely a differential in how time is recorded based on a relative difference in velocity between two observers.
 The fastest any human has ever traveled - some of the Apollo mission astronauts - has been about 11 kilometres (7 miles) a second.
 The speed of light is 300,000 km/sec (186,000 miles/sec).
-We haven't even attained one ten thousandth of one percent of the speed of light. the formula for time dilation is; t' = t/[sq.rt.(1- v2/c2)] We have a long way to go before time dilation effects will ever effect us physically, and even then it will never ...
+We haven't even attained one ten thousandth of one percent of the speed of light. the formula for time dilation is; t' = t/[sq.rt.(1- v2/c2)] We have a long way to go before time dilation effects will ever effect us physically, and even then it will n...
 [More]

 Actually Frank Tiplers calculations does show time travel is possible theoretically.
 Spacetine can be distorted by strong gravitational fields, and Tipler’s imaginary time machine is a very massive cylinder, containing as much matter as our sun packed into a volume 100km long and 10km in radius, as dense as the nucleus of an atom, rotating twice every millisecond and dragging the fabric of space-time around with it.
 The surface of the cylinder would be moving at half the speed of light.
-Basically you would need to use multisecond pulsar, we don't have then lying around in our back garden.
-So...
+Basically you would need to use multisecond pulsar, we don't have then lying around in our back garden....
 [More]